-- a) Receives the report titled "Community Partnership Fund Funding rounds and criteria from 1 July 2021" dated 8 June 2021. - b) Determines that this matter or decision be recognised as not significant in terms of Section 76 of the Local Government Act 2002. - c) Determines that it has complied with the decision-making provisions of the Local Government Act 2002 to the extent necessary in relation to this decision; and in accordance with Section 79 of the act determines that it does not require further information, further assessment of options or further analysis of costs and benefits or advantages and disadvantages prior to making a decision on this matter. - d) Agrees to continue with the funding criteria set by the Waihopai Toetoe Community Board at its meeting on 30 June 2020 as follows: - consideration will be given to all funding requests, however requests must be not for profit and demonstrate community benefit - The board will give preference to applications that directly benefit the community board area and align to the community board plan outcomes. - Applications for salaries and operating costs will not be considered - There is no cap on the amount applicants can request - Co-funding is preferable, but not essential.
-This will be assessed on a case by case basis - More than one quote is preferable, but if it is not possible to get more than one quote an explanation why will be sufficient - Applicants may be requested to speak to the board about their funding request - Applicants do not have to be a legal entity to apply - The board can grant money 'subject to the balance of funding being secured'. - New e) Agrees that the current funding round of two rounds per year stay with closing dates of 31 March and 30 September and will be effective from 1 July 2021. - e) Agrees that the current criteria of two funding rounds per year is reduced to one funding round with a closing date to be determined and this change be effective from 1 July 2021.

-f) Agrees to communicate this change to the community board area through the community facebook page and local community newsletters.
+- a) receives the report titled "Community Partnership Fund Funding rounds and criteria from 1 July 2021" dated 8 June 2021. - b) determines that this matter or decision be recognised as not significant in terms of Section 76 of the Local Government Act 2002. - c) determines that it has complied with the decision-making provisions of the Local Government Act 2002 to the extent necessary in relation to this decision; and in accordance with Section 79 of the act determines that it does not require further information, further assessment of options or further analysis of costs and benefits or advantages and disadvantages prior to making a decision on this matter. - d) Agrees to continue with the funding criteria set by the Ardlussa Community Board at its meeting on 22 June 2020 as follows: - consideration will be given to all funding requests - the board will give preference to applications that directly benefit the wider community and align with the outcomes of the Ardlussa Community Board Plan - funding request must be not for profit purposes - there is no cap on the amount applicants can request - co-funding is preferable and will be assessed on a case by case basis - two quotes are preferable for capital works, but if it is not possible to get more than one quote, an explanation why will be sufficient - applicants may be invited to speak to the board about their funding request and project - groups do not have to be a legal entity to apply.
+Individuals will be considered on a case by case basis - e) Agrees that the current funding round remains with a closing date of 30 September. - f) Agrees to communicate any changes to the community board area through the community board facebook page and local community newsletters.

-7.4 Community leadership report

-Community leadership officer - Tina Harvey was in attendance for this item.
+7.2 Community partnership leader - Kelly Tagg was in attendance for this item.